elastic/kibana/rfcs/text/0016_buildkite.md

 We have lived with the scalability and stability problems of our current Jenkins infrastructure for several years.
 We have spent a significant amount of time designing around problems, and are limited in how we can design our pipelines.
 Since the company-wide effort to move to a new system has been cancelled for the forseeable future, we are faced with either re-engineering the way we use Jenkins, or exploring other solutions and potentially managing one ourselves.

-This RFC is focused on the option of using a system other than Jenkins, and managing it ourselves (to the extend that it must be managed).
-If the RFC is rejected, the alternative will be to instead invest significantly into Jenkins to further stablize and scale our usage of it.
+This RFC is focused on the option of using a system other than Jenkins, and managing it ourselves (to the extent that it must be managed).
+If the RFC is rejected, the alternative will be to instead invest significantly into Jenkins to further stabilize and scale our usage of it.

 ## Required and Desired Capabilities